julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 **Q: Can flower essences replace therapy or medical care?**
 No. They are a complementary folk practice, not a substitute for professional care.

+**Is it herbal medicine?**
+No. It works on emotional and nervous system levels.

+**Can children use it?**
+Traditionally yes, especially in alcohol-free forms.

+**Is this witchcraft or medicine?**
+It predates both labels.

 ---

 ## Final Thoughts